telerik/blazor-docs/knowledge-base/grid-aggregates-and-datatable.md

                 x =>
                 {
                     // This is mandatory if you are having some data with empty values (nulls)
-                    // DBNull is not parsable to other primitive types and we should convert it manually if (x.Value == DBNull.Value)
+                    // DBNull is not parsable to other value types and we should convert it manually if (x.Value == DBNull.Value)
                     {
                         return null;